security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 You will receive a response encrypted with your key which contants a secret code.
 This secret code will be the deliverable for this question.
 You will not receive the code if:
 * Your public key cannot be found.
 * You did not sign your message with your key.
-* You did not encrypt your message with the public key of `ryan.mccreesh@gmail.com`.
+* You did not encrypt your message with the public key of TBA.

 1. Launch `GPA` on the Windows 10 vm.
 It opens with the `Clipboard` view.
-1. In this view, type a message for Ryan McCreesh.
+1. In this view, type a message for TBA.
 1. Click "Encrypt".
 Choose _at least_ the public key for `ryan.mccreesh@gmail.com`.
     * If you also want to be able to decrypt what you encrypt, then also select your public key.
 1. Check the box for `Sign`.
 Select with which key you will sign the message.